BasicsReviewed for beginners

 The key feature that makes Ethereum different is the smart contract.
 A smart contract is a small computer program that runs automatically on the Ethereum blockchain.

 Think of a vending machine.
 You put in money, press a button, and the machine gives you a snack.
 No human is involved.
-A smart contract works the same way.
-It is a set of rules written in code.
-When certain conditions are met, the contract executes automatically.
+A smart contract works the same way but with much more complex rules and on a global scale.

 Decentralized Applications (DApps)